iden3/iden3js/README.md

 // new key container using localStorage let kc = new iden3.KeyContainer('localstorage');

+// unlock the KeyContainer for the next 30 seconds let passphrase = 'this is a test passphrase';
+kc.unlock(passphrase);

 // import key into the key container let keyId = kc.importKey('x'); // keyId is the address that is used to identify the key